 Penang is a state in Malaysia which includes the famous Penang Island as well as a small section of the Malaysian peninsular.
 The vast majority of Penang points of interest are on the island so that is what I concentrate on here.

 The island of Penang has an interesting and varied history.
 The capital, George Town, was first settled by the British in the 1700s where it became a melting pot of people and cultures thanks to Penang’s location between two parts of Asia.
-It’s UNESCO listed thanks to the unique architecture and townscape that came from this history.
+It’s UNESCO listed because of the unique architecture, culture and townscape that came from this heritage.

 So let’s start!
 Below is your 3 days in Penang itinerary as well as 1 day in Penang, Penang 2 day itinerary and suggestions for 4+ days.